 Never assume hotel or hostel prices are fixed.
 Book right and massive savings are possible on UK and worldwide rooms.

-This step-by-step guide shows you how to save £100s with top hotel comparison sites, mystery mega-bargains, cheap-yet-clean hostels and much more.
+This step-by-step guide shows you how to find cheap accommodation worldwide, including the top hotel comparison sites, secret hotel mega-bargains, cheap-yet-clean hostels and much more.

 In this guide

 The first aim's to find a top establishment, within your budget, then to try to get it as cheaply as possible.
-If you already know where you want to stay, jump to Step 2.
-If not, read on.
+Here are some key tips:

 Use a comparison site